Board of Directors

 John Lortie is a Professional Wetland Scientist, a Certified Wildlife Biologist, an accomplished botanist, and an experienced ecological risk assessor.
 He has directed numerous projects involving complex environmental regulations, including RCRA sites and marine facilities, and has taught short courses on eco risk assessment protocols, field methods, and restoration design.
 He has also led large-scale ecological inventories to search for rare animals and plants, directed coastal migratory bird studies, and has accessed complex natural communities throughout the northern Atlantic region.
 A former National Wildlife Refuge manager, he also offers special expertise in migratory bird studies.

-Hope MacVane grew up on Cliff Island where she learned early on the deep interconnectedness of our natural environment and the importance of environmental stewardship.
+Hope MacVane is OCT's Secretary.
+Hope grew up on Cliff Island where she learned early on the deep interconnectedness of our natural environment and the importance of environmental stewardship.
 Hope currently teaches Chemistry at South Portland High School, where she began her teaching career after graduating from Bates College with a degree in biology and teaching certification in 1997.
 She later earned her MS in Education from the University of New England.
 Hope lives in Windham during the school year, and Cliff Island during the summer, with her husband and two children.

 Brenda Buchanan, Vice President - At Largelives in Westbrook and practices law in Portland where she is a partner in the firm of Warren, Currier & Buchanan.
 A 1990 graduate of the University of Maine School of Law, Brenda focuses her practice on real estate, zoning and land use, small business and domestic partnership planning.
 A longtime resident of Peaks Island who moved to the mainland, Brenda served on the board of the Peaks Island Land Preserve from 1999-2005.